stefanbylund/zxnext_layer2/README.md

-# C Layer 2 Screen API for Sinclair ZX Spectrum Next
+# C Layer 2 Graphics Library for Sinclair ZX Spectrum Next

 The **zxnext_layer2** project provides a C API for using the layer 2 screen of the Sinclair ZX Spectrum Next as specified at http://www.specnext.com/FIXME/.